 The time limit for bringing a court action depends on the type and legal nature of the action.
-For example, for judicial protection of employment-related rights there is a deadline of fifteen days within which the employee must file an application to the competent court in order to protect the violated right, after having submitted a request for the protection of their rights to their employer, except in the event of a claim for damages or another monetary claim arising from employment relationships.
+For example, for judicial protection of employment-related rights there is a deadline of fifteen days within which the employee must file an application to the competent court in order to protect the violated right, after having submitted a request for the protection of their rights to their employer, except in the event of a claim for damages or other monetary claim arising from the employment relationship.

 Yes.
-In Croatia, in civil procedures, the courts rule within the limits of their subject-matter jurisdiction as defined by law, and judicial authority is exercised by ordinary and specialised courts and the Supreme Court of the Republic of Croatia.
+In Croatia, in civil procedures, the courts rule within the limits of their subject-matter jurisdiction as defined by law, and judicial authority is exercised by ordinary and specialised courts and the Supreme Court of the Republic of Croatia (Vrhovni sud Republike Hrvatske).

-Croatia’s highest court is the Supreme Court of the Republic of Croatia (Vrhovni sud Republike Hrvatske).
+Croatia’s highest court is the Supreme Court of the Republic of Croatia.

-In disputes with international elements, a court in the Republic of Croatia is competent for the trial when explicitly defined by law or international treaty.
+In disputes with international elements, a court in the Republic of Croatia is competent for the trial when explicitly specified by law or international treaty.
 If the law or international treaty does not explicitly state that a Croatian court is competent for a specific type of dispute, then a Croatian court is competent for trial when this is derived from the legal provisions regarding the territorial jurisdiction of courts in Croatia.

 Parties and other participants in the proceedings file their actions, complaints and other submissions with the court in the Croatian language and the Latin script.

-Forms are only used for European small claims procedures.
-Further details on this are available in the leaflet entitled „Small Claims – Republic of Croatia“.
+Forms are used only for European small claims procedures.
+Further details on this are available in the leaflet entitled ‘Small Claims – Republic of Croatia’.

-The Civil Procedure Act stipulates what the application should contain, as follows: a specific claim regarding the merits and incidental claims, the facts on which the applicant bases the claim, evidence to support these facts and other information which must be enclosed with every submission (Article 106 ZPP).
+The Civil Procedure Act states that the application must contain the following: a specific claim regarding the merits and incidental claims, the facts on which the applicant bases the claim, evidence to support those facts and other information which must be enclosed with every submission (Article 106 of the Civil Procedure Act).

 The court proceeds on the application even if the applicant has not stated the legal grounds for the application; even if the applicant has stated the legal grounds, the court is not bound by this.

-Parties must pay the court fees regulated by the Court Fees Act (Zakon o sudskim pristojbama) (Narodne Novine (NN; Official Gazette of the Republic of Croatia), No 74/95, 57/96, 137/02, 125/11, 112/12, 157/13, 110/15; hereinafter: ZSP).
+Parties must pay the court fees regulated by the Court Fees Act (Zakon o sudskim pristojbama) (NN Nos 74/95, 57/96, 137/02, 125/11, 112/12, 157/13 and 110/15).

-• for court transcripts: when requested,
+• court transcripts, when requested,

-The costs of representation by attorneys, and attorneys' renumeration and reimbursement of costs is regulated by the Legal Profession Act (Zakon o odvjetništvu) (Narodne Novine (NN; Official Gazette of the Republic of Croatia), No 9/94, 117/08 translation, 50/09, 75/09 and 18/11; hereinafter ZO).
+The costs of representation by attorneys, and attorneys’ remuneration and reimbursement of costs is regulated by the Legal Profession Act (Zakon o odvjetništvu) (NN Nos 9/94, 117/08 translation, 50/09, 75/09 and 18/11).

 In property-law matters attorneys may arrange remuneration for their work with their party commensurate with their success in the proceedings, i.e. in the legal actions that they undertake on behalf of the party, in accordance with the official tariff.
 Such a contract is valid only if it has been concluded in written form.